Reducing Drop-offs for Product Purchases through the Account Portal

 Initially, users were asked to add payment methods when creating a new account.
 However, many felt insecure providing billing details to a company they were encountering for the first time.

-I proposed two solutions: first, adding a 'Skip' button giving users the option to bypass this step, and second, allowing users to enter payment information only at checkout.
+I proposed two solutions: first, adding a 'Skip' button giving users the option to bypass this step, and second, only asking users to enter payment information at checkout.

-Since Flow is a start-up and has not yet built strong user trust, I recommended the second option to stakeholders—allowing users to submit payment information only at checkout.
+Since Flow is a start-up and has yet to build strong user trust, I recommended the second option to stakeholders—only asking users to submit payment information at checkout.
 This approach avoids creating distrust of the company while still capturing payment details during the free trial period, aligning with our business strategy.

 Recognition rather than recall - Design a product details section